-Americans experienced the same problems as the British with the lack of thread standardisation.
+Lack of American thread standardisation was an American experienced; having the same problems as British industry with the lack of thread standardisation.
 The challenge was taken up by William Sellers, of an eminent family of American technicians.
 In 1864, a committee of the Franklin Institute recommended the adoption of Seller’s system of screw threads.

 The thread form became known as the “Franklin thread,” but was more commonly called “Seller's thread,” later as the “United States Standard Thread.” and today as the "Unified thread".

 The main difference between Seller's thread form and Whitworth's is that the tops and bottoms of the threads (the crests and roots) are flattened.
 The Sellers flattened root was a bad choice.
 Such angular joints in metal concentrate stress and the process of manufacture result in high stresses at the roots of threads anyway.
 The result is cracks and broken fasteners.